monsoonmaelstrom/book2/book2.md

 “You guys seem to talk a lot,” Peter comments.

 I shrug.
-“Giorgi doesn’t talk a lot to anyone.
+“Giorgi doesn’t talk ‘a lot’ to anyone.
 Giorgi makes Liam seem like a chatterbox in comparison.”

 “And yet you two get along just fine.”